hansaem-kim/graph_it_project/README.md

 ## Bonus Features
 *	Implement more types of function such as logarithmic, quadratic, and exponential function.
-*	Create more levels.
+*	Create level mode.
-*	Keep track of minimum number of lines used in each level.
+*	Deduct points for incorrect answer.
+*	Create a 'Hint' button that shows how to find the slope and y-intercept in each case.